-Larceny also extends its unified R7RS/R6RS define-record-type to support all features of (srfi :99 records syntactic).
+Larceny also extends its unified R7RS/R6RS define-record-type to support all features of (srfi :99 records syntactic) and (srfi 131).
 So long as the deprecated R6RS syntax is not used, Larceny's define-record-type is fully compatible with the procedural layers defined by (srfi :99 records procedural) and by (rnrs records procedural).